- Independent auditor's report

-We ensured that the audit teams both at group and at component levels included the appropriate skills and competences which are needed for the audit of a retail organisation.
-Due to the fact that there is a high level of automation and IT, we have added IT specialists to our audit team to perform procedures necessary to assess and validate IT systems as part of our audit procedures.
-Furthermore, we included specialists in the areas of income tax and employee benefits in our team.
+We ensured that the audit teams both at group and at component levels included the appropriate skills and competences which are needed for the audit.
+Therefore, we have included specialists in the areas of IT, income tax and employee benefits in our team.
 In addition, we have included experts in assessing the continuity assumption as a result of the negative development of the financial results, valuation of buildings and IFRS 16.

-The outlines of our audit approach were as follows:
+The outline of our audit approach was as follows:

 - Overall materiality: € 3.960.000.